state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 ```

 `setToNegative` becomes a reaction on `numberStringAdapter` that multiplies the state by `-1` (the return of `selectors.negative(state)`).

+Selectors used when defining new reactions must be called as functions and will not be memoized.
+If efficiency is critical, you might want to put the derived state in the action payload for the state change.

+### 3. Nested Reactions

 The nested object defining grouped state reactions is for nested states.
 Let's say you had an adapter like this: